 Today I want to go over the steps to establish a Site-to-Site IPSec route-based vpn tunnel between an onPremise network and a virtual network (VNet) in Azure.
-At onPremise site the gateway will be a pfSense appliance in version 2.4.4-p3.
+For the onPremise site I will use a pfSense appliance as VPN device.

 Create a VNet and Subnets